dslik/ttam/build_log.md

 Build Log
 =========

+2020-06-21

+Having a bus monitor is important for debugging and single-step programming.
+I'd like to have the bus monitor serve two purposes: To show the status of the bus, and to show the value of two registers.
+This way the same card can be used as a simple output device.
+As such, the bus monitor card needs to support two optional GRAMs+GRDMs.

+Switching between the live address and data busses requires a switch, ideally something like a '257, but unfortunately, the only ones I have on-hand are HC, and thus won't work with the TTL voltages that I'm using.

+Displaying the bus values could be done using LED bar graphs, 16 LEDs for each bit of the address bus and 16 LEDs for each bit for the data bus.
+However, I'd like to show them as hex values, since that simplifies programming.
+While this can be accomplished using a 7-segment display and some logic, I'm going to use a small EPROM as a look-up table and some LED matrix displays instead.
+This way I can show either binary or hex.
+These are now ordered, along with some right-angle DIP sockets (which are surprisingly hard to find and expensive).

+Since the bus monitor board is based on the TTAM Carrier, I've been working on that board first.
+It's a little tricky to route with only two layers, but I'll be able to make it work.

 2020-06-13

 The first functional unit, a single register, is done.
 The delay logic to handle asynchronous operation takes more board space than I would have liked.
 The delay IC I chose is one I have on hand, selecting a different one that has a different configuration of delays may allow me to reduce the number of delay ICs from two to one, which would save some space.
 I could also move this onto the carrier, but that only makes sense if the delay can be made configurable.